-- a Commonwealth, state, territory or local government agency or body (including government business enterprises)

-- unincorporated association

-- overseas resident/organisation

-- any organisation not included in section 4.1

-- If you are under 18 years of age.
+- an organisation, or your project partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' (www.nationalredress.gov.au) - a Commonwealth, state, territory or local government agency or body (including government business enterprises) - an individual - unincorporated association - overseas resident/organisation - any organisation not included in section 4.1 - If you are under 18 years of age. - a previous applicant who has failed to provide a full and proper acquittal of an earlier Program grant.